sachiniyer/cluster-wiki/docs/applications.md

 # Applications

+A current list of publically accessible applications is at https://sachiniyer.com/apps

-These are the applications that are currently deployed.
+ Here are a few applications that are currently deployed.
 There are configs in [another repo](https://github.com/sachiniyer/k3s-configs).

 ## My website
 This is my personal website - <https://sachiniyer.com>